MagnusSletten/Databank/NREC-Documentation/README.md

    `nano runnersetup.sh`

    Set the following variables:
    - `GITHUB_OWNER`: The owner of your GitHub repository.
    - `GITHUB_REPOSITORY`: Leave this as `Databank`if the repository name isn't changed.

-   This will be used to create the URl to the correct repository.
+   This will be used to create the URL to the correct repository.
+Example: If the URL to a repository is `https://github.com/MagnusSletten/Databank` the GITHUB_OWNER is `MagnusSletten`and the GITHUB_REPOSITORY is `Databank`

    Save and exit:
    - Press `Ctrl+O`, then `Enter` to save.